bluebindu/bluebindu.github.io/content/logbook/it-was-dusk/index.md

 sectarian melee among Kurds, Assyrians, Turkmens, and Arabs.
 My fixer seized my hand, the two of us yoked amidst the bedlam.
 Dog-tired American soldiers on patrol had compelled us to swiftly run across the bridge towards the gate of the citadel where we would be safer.
 And so we ran.

+In Iraq, one acutely hones the faculty of abiding in entropy, of perambulating the borderlands of chaos and order.